Eun burst into Peter’s room. “Peter, we need to—”

 Peter took a deep breath.
-He patted the air with both hands, as if to say don’t freak out.
+He patted the air with both hands, as if to say brace yourself.
 “Her name is Kor’Thank.
 She’s a barbarian king.
 She comes from a land called—”

-Kora interrupted: “The gods have seen fit to place my mind inside a female.
-On my world, I served as ruler of the Indashi tribe.”
+Kora interrupted: “The gods have seen fit to place me in a female’s body.
+On my world, I serve as ruler of the Indashi tribe.”
 She gave Eun a respectful once-over.
-“Your skills…they are quite impressive.
+“Your skills…they are impressive, to say the least.
 I do not mean to brag, but I am a warrior amongst warriors.
-And you laid me low as if I was a first-year Forge student.”
+You laid me low as if I was a first-year Forge student.”

-Eun lowered her hands, her eyes ticking back and forth.
-“A warrior amongst warriors…and back at the gym…there’s no way I could have beaten all those douchebags just by myself…holy crap!”
-She laughed loudly.
-“The double O negative!
-Hot damn!”
+Eun lowered her hands.
+Her eyes ticked back and forth.
+“A warrior amongst warriors…and back at the gym…there’s no way I could have beaten all those douchebags all by myself…holy crap—the double O negative!”
 She clapped her hands and whooped excitedly.
 “That stuff is gold!”
 Her expression turned curious.
 “Wait…so you’re not Holly?
-You’re another dude who’s trapped in her body?”
+You’re someone else, but you’re trapped in Holly’s body?”

 “For the sake of normalcy, this is Kora.”
 Peter gestured at Kora.
-“She doesn’t like beinc called ‘Holly,’ but I explained that here on Earth, it doesn’t pay to raise eyebrows.”
+“She doesn’t like ‘Holly,’ but I explained that here on Earth, it doesn’t pay to raise eyebrows.”

 “Oh yeah.”
 Eun affirmed.
-“You need a regular name.
-You’ll skeeve people out if they think you’re different.
-I’m Eun.”
-She offered her hand.
+“You need a regular name; you’ll skeeve people out if they think you’re different.
+I’m Eun, by the way.”

-Eun froze, trying not to squirm.
+Eun tried not to grimace.
 “The um…the honor is mine.”

-Kora squeezed harder.
-“Not only are you an accomplished warrior, you are wise beyond your years.
-I’d wager you could best our most accomplished strategists in a game of bacci.”
+Kora held on.
+“You are an accomplished warrior, and wise beyond your years.
+I’d wager you could best my royal strategists, if you were playing against them in a game of bacci.”

 “Oh—thanks.”
 She chuckled nervously.
 “Can’t claim all the credit—without the LSD, I wouldn’t have touched you.
 You’re hella fast.
 Strong, too.”
-Kora let go and Eun stepped back, waving her hand and mouthing a silent Ow.
+Kora gave her forearm a parting squeeze and let it go.
+Eun stepped back, waving her hand and mouthing a silent Ow.

 “So.”
 Kora glanced at Peter, then Eun.
 “I must find a way to return to Elithia.
-Will you two peasants aid me in my quest?”
+Will you aid me in my quest?”